 I make it mine, I shape it, nurture it, grow it.
 I see the big picture and define what needs to be done in order to achieve the overarching goal.

 I never stop learning.
-I also welcome less experience profiles who are keen to learn.
+I also welcome less experienced profiles who are keen to learn.

 I am a learner.
 I believe in the principle that "What you don't know, you may just not know it yet".

-or wether I am on the side of the person who has the ability to give a learning opportunity
+This applies whether I am on the learner side, or whether I am on the side of the person who has the ability to give a learning opportunity.

 Be that person.